This page is designed to answer the following questions:

 Specialised training may be required to carry out certain tasks safely in the workplace.

 Under no circumstances should an employee attempt to perform such tasks without the required training and authorisation.
-Doing so could put themselves and others at risk and could lead to disciplinary action or prosecution.
+Doing so could put themselves and others at risk and could lead to disciplinary or legal action against themselves or their employer.

 Employers should also ensure that employee training is up-to-date and provide refreshers where needed – this is especially important when there are changes in legislation, regulation or best practice.